 Philip Rundle fell out with his brothers and sisters over his mother’s will.
 This information was told to me, not from Philip, but from his wife, Val Rundle.
 Philip had inherited the family home in Newcastle from his mother Catherine Rundle after she died in 1948.
-Val claimed it was met with hostility by his siblings, who, shocked by the will’s contents, took it quite literally to heart.
-When Philip came to inspect his family home after his inheritance, he found it had been completely emptied by his two sisters who had left only his bed in the house and took everything else.
+Val claimed it was met with hostility by his sisters, who, shocked by the will’s contents, took it quite literally to heart.
+When Philip came to inspect his family home after his inheritance, he found it had been completely emptied by his two sisters Rene and Edith who had left only his bed in the house and had taken everything else.

 There was to be no relationship with his Newcastle family from this time, although Peter Rundle did tell us that Philip Rundle had attended his father Nelson Rundle’s funeral in 1969 and that Philip had asked to see and then apparently borrowed the family Bible.
 Peter said it was not returned.
 Geoff was surprised, but then explained, that he had never seen the family Bible and wasn’t even aware that there was one.
 Geoff did say that if he ever found it, he would return it.

 Sale of High Street home, Newcastle, 6 February 1952, Newcastle Morning Herald